-A new study led by researchers at the Columbia University Mailman School of Public Health in collaboration with that National Institute of Public Health, Mexico, that accounts for folic acid (FA) fortification in staple foods made from wheat and corn, such as bakery bread and tortillas, found that a large proportion of women of childbearing age have FA intake below levels recommended by the World Health Organization, potentially raising the risk for neural tube defects in their offspring.
-The study is one of a few to investigate FA intake after fortification, and the first such report for Mexico.
+A new study is among the first to account for folic acid (FA) fortification in staple foods made from wheat and corn, such as bakery bread and tortillas, finding that a large proportion of women of childbearing age in Mexico have FA intake below levels recommended by the World Health Organization, potentially raising the risk for neural tube defects in their offspring.
+The study by researchers at the Columbia University Mailman School of Public Health in collaboration with that National Institute of Public Health, Mexico, is one of a few to investigate FA intake after fortification, and the first such report for Mexico.
 Results are published in the American Journal of Clinical Nutrition.

 In Mexico, wheat and corn flour fortification with FA was implemented in 2001 and mandated in 2008, but without direct enforcement.
 Current Mexican nutrient content tables do not account for FA in bakery bread and corn masa-based foods which are dietary staples in Mexico.